EQWorks/python-curriculum/01-immediate-applications-2.md

 Notice the second line inside the function body `from_x = str(from_x % 24)` being both a re-assignment and having _itself_ referenced as a part of the right-hand-side expression.
 The right-hand side expression gets evaluated into a value and then assigned to the variable name on the left-hand side.

-Also as a subjective matter, and some more understanding of how values are being passed in and out of the function, it may also be defined as:
+With some more understanding of how values are being passed in and out of the function, it may also be defined as:

 ```python
 >>> def hours_from(x, y):